SkyBlueFox/CS-Cloth/README.md

 Current note:

-- Frontend env defaults are Docker-oriented (`BACKEND_URL=http://laravel-api`).
+- `./compose up -d` is the intended way to run the system now.
-- The backend local `.env.example` is SQLite-oriented.
+- The wrapper injects `docker-compose.yml` and `docker.override.yml`.
-- Because of that split, the manual local setup above is the clearest documented path unless you intentionally align the Docker env files for Sail/MySQL.
+- The frontend talks to the backend over the internal Docker network.

 ## Screenshot Placeholders